Before You Die

 Item 5: Advanced Care Directive.

-• This advises doctors, hospitals and others about who is your Guardian if you have lost capacity and
+• This advises doctors, hospitals and others about who is your legal Guardian* if you have lost capacity and

 • Provides broad guidelines about how and where you would like to be treated or allowed to die.